Fees and Funding

 All adults can access courses for free through their legal entitlement.

-The legal entitlements or funding rules allow learners aged:
+The legal entitlements allow learners aged:

 • 19-23 to be fully-funded if they study for a first qualification at level 2 and/or level 3